ThanhTrang1741/funding_forecast/README.md

 1. Based on the projected Ending Net Receivables (ENR) for lending in 2025 with two scenarios:

- - offshore loan can be rollover and new amount
+ - offshore loan can be rollover and new disbursment 8/2025

 |     No.    |     Amount     |     Currency    |     Drawdown      |     Tenor (month)    |     COF (estimated)    |                         Note    |
 |------------|----------------|-----------------|-------------------|----------------------|------------------------|---------------------------------|